-Revenue from audio devices was estimated at around USD357mn in 2015 and is expected to rise to USD393mn within the forecast period, with home theatre systems accounting for the largest share of revenue.
-The soundbar market is one opportunity, though it will rely on LED/LCD set upgrades as a driver of demand, and is likely to be heavily concentrated in the highest income consumer segment.
+Revenue from audio devices is forecast to rise to USD387mn within the forecast period, with home theatre systems accounting for the largest share of revenue.
+The soundbar market is one opportunity, though it will rely on LED/LCD set upgrades as a driver of demand, and is likely to be heavily concentrated in the highest-income consumer segment.